Rocket.net Review: 100ms Worldwide TTFB With Cloudflare Enterprise + More Resources For WooCommerce/Global Sites

 Rocket.
 Net 100ms global ttfb

-KeyCDN measures TTFB in 10 global locations (unlike GTmetrix).
-You’ll want to test your site 3 times to make sure your resources are cached and served from your CDN’s closest data center.
+KeyCDN measures TTFB in 10 locations (unlike most speed tools).
+You’ll want to test the site 3 times to make sure your resources are cached and served from your CDN’s closest data center.

 Keycdn global ttfb